brandonpollack23/shizen-again/shizen-presentation.md

 - Web frontend (WASM)
 - Mobile app (via Rust FFI)

-**Option 3: Direct database access**
-- SQLite is just a file - query it yourself!
-- Use SQL directly if you prefer
-- Integrate with existing tools

 **The power of separation: libshizen doesn't care how you use it!**

 ---